jotaalvim/QForms/README.md

 From the `example.yaml` config the following structure is created:
 ```
 example_uploads/
-├── example.csv
 ├── example.json
 └── example_submitted_files
 ```

-Upon a form submission, a JSON file is generated with the responses collected from the form.
+Upon a form submission, a `.json` file is generated with the responses collected from the form.
+If the option for csv is enable then also a `.csv` is created and updated every time a form is submitted.

+The `example_submitted_files` folder is the files submitted destination.
+A unique name is given to avoid conflits.

 ## Dependencies